Dmitri9149/Rust_Tokenizers/README.md

 If at some merge 🔹e🔹  🔹n🔹  pair will merges, we will get :
 "  🔺a  🔹d🔹  🔹v🔹  🔹e🔹🔹n🔹  🔹t🔹  🔹u🔹  🔹r🔹  🔹e🔹  s🔻  "
-If at 🔺a  🔹d🔹 are to be merged (as most frequent pair), we will get:
+If at some merge 🔺a  🔹d🔹 are to be merged (as most frequent pair), we will get:
 "  🔺a🔹d🔹  🔹v🔹  🔹e🔹  🔹n🔹  🔹t🔹  🔹u🔹  🔹r🔹  🔹e🔹  s🔻  "

 Let us take some 'familiar' and 'not familiar' words for the system.